International Crackdown: Tax Authorities Look to Employment Structures in Initiating Audits

 Review contracts with all staff and compare their contractual duties with the duties actually implemented on the ground; look for job titles, job duties, and provisions limiting the individual’s authority to conclude contracts.

 If applicable, consider alternative staffing models and entity structures in light of tax, payroll tax, and employment law concerns.

 Rebecca Marks is a member of the International Practice Group, which provides worldwide labor and employment law support in over 100 countries.
 Her expertise includes crafting practical, business-centric advice on international employment issues for U.S. management of multinational corporations.
 She supports U.S. human resources internationally and helps educate clients about the differences between US at-will employment law and the employee-centric laws of most of the rest of the world.
 She...

-Bonnie Puckett leads the firm’s Asia-Pacific practice, advising on all types of cross-border and global employment matters within the Asia region and worldwide and preparing contracts, handbooks, and corporate policies designed for worldwide as well as country-specific use.
-Bonnie develops business-practical solutions for employers confronting various international challenges from onboarding, to compensation structure, to performance management, to transactional diligence and...
+Bonnie Puckett leads the firm’s Asia-Pacific practice, advising on all types of cross-border and global employment matters within the Asia region and worldwide.
+Some of her major work includes preparing contracts, handbooks, and corporate policies designed for worldwide as well as country-specific use.
+Bonnie develops business-practical solutions for employers confronting various international challenges from onboarding, to compensation structure, to performance management, to...